Reviewed May 2014

 A gene family is a group of genes that share important characteristics.
 Classifying individual genes into families helps researchers describe how genes are related to each other.
 For more information, see What are gene families? (http://ghr.nlm.nih.gov/handbook/howgeneswork/genefamilies) in the Handbook.

-A particular mutation in the MT-TH gene appears to be responsible for MERRF/MELAS overlap syndrome.
-This mutation changes a single DNA building block (nucleotide) in the gene.
-Researchers have not determined how this genetic change alters energy production in mitochondria or causes the varied signs and symptoms of the MERRF/MELAS overlap syndrome.
+MT-TH gene mutations that cause MELAS and MERRF/MELAS overlap syndrome change single DNA building blocks (nucleotides) in the gene.
+Researchers have not determined how these genetic changes alter energy production in mitochondria or cause the varied signs and symptoms of MELAS or MERRF/MELAS overlap syndrome.

-As mentioned above, a few individuals with the G12147A mutation in the MT-TH gene have features of myoclonic epilepsy and ragged red fibers (MERRF) and MELAS.
-The signs and symptoms of MERRF/MELAS overlap syndrome that are consistent with MERRF include muscle twitches (myoclonus), muscle weakness (myopathy), difficulty coordinating movement (ataxia), hearing loss, and seizures.
+As mentioned above, a few individuals with a mutation in the MT-TH gene have features of both myoclonic epilepsy with ragged-red fibers (MERRF) and MELAS.
+The mutation involved in this overlap syndrome replaces the nucleotide guanine with the nucleotide adenine at gene position 12147 (written as G12147A).
 It remains unknown why this mutation causes the overlapping features of MERRF and MELAS.

 Another mutation in the MT-TH gene may increase the risk of developing a heart condition called cardiomyopathy.
-People with cardiomyopathy have weakened heart muscle that is unable to pump blood effectively.
+People with cardiomyopathy have a weakened heart muscle that is unable to pump blood effectively.
 A particular change in the MT-TH gene has been identified in several adults with cardiomyopathy, but without other common signs of mitochondrial disease such as neurological abnormalities.
 This mutation replaces the nucleotide guanine with the nucleotide adenine at gene position 12192 (written as G12192A).
 It is unclear why this alteration in mitochondrial DNA may increase a person's risk of developing heart problems without affecting other parts of the body.

 The MT-TH gene is located in mitochondrial DNA.

-Molecular Location in mitochondrial DNA: base pairs 12,137 to 12,205
+Molecular Location in mitochondrial DNA: base pairs 12,138 to 12,206

 You and your healthcare professional may find the following resources about MT-TH helpful.